 I am not sure which is better, Lowther Castle or The hidden castle?
 I know which my kids would say.
-I had to prize them away with threats and coercion!
+I had to prize them away!
 I didn’t take a watch so I have no idea how long we spent here but I guestimate it was about 30 minutes.
 At least.

 You reach the start of the children’s area with a zig-zag selection of wooden bridges, walk ways, a walking seesaw and stepping stone trunks which leads you to the entrance of the playground.
 So, where do I start describing just how BRILLIANT the castle is?
 The zip wire?
 The crawling tunnel?
 The fireman’s pole?
 The toddler section?
 It is just amazing and yes, it deserves all TWELVE photos I am about to upload.

 The kids could have happily spent all afternoon there, despite the pouring rain!